 A Little Bigger, a Little Better

 The Seattle International Film Festival was a huge hit, and it was apparent that Ireland and MacDonald had both a first-class venue and the large and knowledgeable base of film lovers necessary to make a success of an annual event showcasing dozens of films, many not necessarily produced with a mass audience in mind.
 The following year the second annual festival had a little trouble getting organized, but once it did, it proved as popular as the first.
-Originally scheduled for April 1977, then moved to early May, it finally got underway on May 27, ran for two and a half weeks, and featured an even two dozen new films.
+Originally scheduled for April 1977, then moved to early May, it finally got underway on May 27 and ran for two and a half weeks.

 The second SIFF was a little more adventuresome than the first.
 Together with dramatic offerings from France, Spain, Germany, England, Poland, and a joint Russian/Czechoslovakian production, there were three documentaries, including The California Reich (about the American Nazi Party) and A Bigger Splash, profiling well-known British painter David Hockney (b.
 1937).
 The festival also screened a long-lost Charlie Chaplin (1889-1977) movie from 1923, A Woman of Paris, and a Chaplin short entitled Sunnyside.
 Several of the American films shown at the 1977 festival were more than a little outré, and included John Waters' (b.
 1946) Multiple Maniacs; F is for Fake, an Orson Welles (1915-1985) film about art and literary fraud; Andy Warhol's (1928-1987) Bad; and David Lynch's (b.
 1946) surrealist Eraserhead, produced largely with funds provided by the American Film Institute.